wainuiomata/pongo2gin/README.md

 Usage:
 ------

-To use pongo2gin you need to assign router.HTMLRenderer to a new renderer instance, this is done after creating the Gin router when the Gin application starts up.
+To use pongo2gin you need to set your router.HTMLRenderer to a new renderer instance, this is done after creating the Gin router when the Gin application starts up.
 You can use pongo2gin.Default() to create a new renderer with default options, this assumes templates will be located in the "templates"